 (f) The Board of Supervisors or the Zoning Hearing Board, as the case may be, shall render its decision within 45 days after the conclusion of the last hearing.

-(g) If the Board of Supervisors or the Zoning Hearing Board, as the case may be, fails to act on the landowner's request within the time limits referred to in § 500-3214C(5)(f), a denial of the request is deemed to have occurred on the 46th day after the close of the last hearing.
+(g) If the Board of Supervisors or the Zoning Hearing Board, as the case may be, fails to act on the landowner's request within the time limits referred to in

 C. The Zoning Board or Board of Supervisors, as the case may be, shall commence its hearings within 60 days after the request is filed unless the landowner requests or consents to an extension of time.